AbsurdlySuspicious/sg-sprite/lay-format.md

 `Base <- Sub <- Dep [<- Overlay]`

-Overlays are optional and usually appliable on top of any combination of sprites, so if certian overlay needed, it should be drawn last.
+Overlays are optional and can usually be applied on top of any combination of sprites, so if certain overlay needed, it should be drawn last.

 Overlays must be drawn with blending (they're contains significant alpha channel).
 Other sprite types doesn't need to be blended and can be drawn over canvas using simple byte replace.